abi-am/omicss-25/Group projects/GP2/README.md

 ## 8/19/2025 - 2PM-3PM
 ### Gene expression estimation using NDR
+- Refer to [this poster](https://drive.google.com/drive/u/0/folders/1_GYrCpPV-Xte8bCnGxjCXcE1P5xFF3eN) for background informaton.

-In order to estimate gene expression from cell-free DNA data a number of inputs are required.
+In order to estimate gene expression from cell-free DNA data a number of inputs are required:
 - bam files
 - gene position bed file (standard for all samples) - Homo_sapiens-GCA_009914755.4-2022_07-genes-only.bed
 - transcript expression matrix with TPM values obtained from GTEx (standard for all samples) - GTEx_Analysis_v10_RSEMv1.3.3_transcripts_tpm.pkl.gz